Sample Poultry Farming Business Plan Template

 I am telling you all these so that you’ll be able to know how to make your estimate.

-Should I tell you the price of feeds?
+Should I tell you the price of the feeds?

 Thank you for asking.

-At a time I was forced to go and check the date of that post and behold, he wrote the post, I think in the year 2011.
+At a time, I was forced to go and check the date of that post, and behold, he wrote the post, I think, in 2011.

-The first reason why I cannot be telling you the price of feeds and vaccines here is that the amount you buy something last month is not the amount they are selling it now (even in the same city).
+I cannot tell you the price of feeds and vaccines here because the amount you bought is not what they are selling now in the same city).

 The second reason is that the location differs.
-Some people will be reading this course from Lagos while some may be reading it from Ghana, South Africa, or even China.
+Some people will read this course from Lagos, while others may read it from Ghana, South Africa, or China.

-How do you expect the price of feed in Texas to be the same as that of California?
+How do you expect the feed price in Texas to be the same as that of California?

-That’s why you have to move out and ask questions from the feeds and poultry equipment sellers in your town or area.
+That’s why you must move out and ask questions from the feed and poultry equipment sellers in your town or area.

 After your cost estimate, plus the revenue (as analyzed earlier), you should be able to come up with good answers to these questions;

-2. In the long run, like how much could your profit?
+2. In the long run, how much could your profit be?

 These facts and figures are what will give you confidence.

-After discussing the importance of cost analyses and the different kinds of feeds you need for your chickens, let’s go into two other important things you have to understand about poultry farming which will help your cost estimate and general knowledge about the great poultry business…
+After discussing the importance of cost analyses and the different kinds of feeds you need for your chickens, let’s go into two other essential things you must understand about poultry farming, which will help your cost estimate and general knowledge about the excellent poultry business…

-Some people ignorantly assumed that layers’ birds lay an egg every day so whenever these people want to start a poultry business, they estimate within themselves and say, “If I can raise 1,000 layer birds, after 18 or 20 weeks I will be getting 1,000 eggs every day from my poultry farm”
+Some people ignorantly assume that layers’ of birds lay an egg every day, so whenever these people want to start a poultry business, they estimate within themselves and say, “If I can raise 1,000 layer birds, after 18 or 20 weeks, I will be getting 1,000 eggs every day from my poultry farm.”

 They have committed two blunders here.

 One is the assumption that all the birds will remain alive until the point of laying.
-The second blunder is the assumption that every laying bird lays an egg every day.
+The second blunder is the assumption that every laying bird lays an egg daily.

 Here is the truth.

-Some of your birds will die and the remaining ones will not give you 900 eggs every day (if they are 900 birds).
+Some of your birds will die, and the remaining ones will not give you 900 eggs daily (if they are 900 birds).

-The mortality rate is in humans and so it’s normal in animals, our birds inclusive.
-If people die (even young), should we hope that chickens would not die?
+The mortality rate is in humans, so it’s ordinary in animals, including included.
+If people die (even young), should we hope that chickens will not die?

 Our concern is that we have to reduce the mortality rate of your birds to the barest minimum.